RTWeiss/Xcode-Corona-Editor/Readme.md

 	sudo your_path_to/Add-Corona-To-Xcode.sh

-3. Now everything should be installed except the behaviours.
+3. Now everything should be installed except the behaviors.
-	Behaviours need to be installed manually in Xcode.
+	Behaviors need to be installed manually in Xcode.
 See below.

 --------------------------------------------------------------